Carl-Zzdr/Carl-Zzdr/README.md

  ---although it's not my major at school. ╯︿╰
  However, I don't need to worry, as the Internet and LLMs will help me 👍

- And，I don't have any repositories worth learning from,
- so I guess you want to play social engineering?

 ## Skills I Am Learning